 Simple English definitions for legal terms

-Read a random definition: constituent element
+Read a random definition: perfect attestation clause

 The borrowed-statutes doctrine is a rule that says if one state copies a law from another state, the courts in the new state must follow any previous court decisions made about that law in the original state.
 This means that the new state cannot interpret the law differently from the original state.
 A borrower is someone who receives money or something else that they have to return.
 A borrowing statute is a law that says a state must use its own time limit for legal cases, but there are some exceptions.
 A borsholder is an old term for a person who was in charge of a group of people or a constable.